cyber-dojo-retired/singler/README.md

       }
     }
 ```
-- returns the id of the kata created from the given manifest, eg
+- returns the id of the practice session created from the given manifest, eg
 ```
   { "create": "A551C528C3"
   }